Skip to content

 StateError

-Thrown when operation is invalid in current state.
+Thrown when an operation can't be performed in the current state.

 typescript